AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 - Long running Analytic queries may return non-sensical data if the underlying data changes

 _Snapshot isolation_ is the most common solution to read-skew:
-- The idea is that each transaction reads from a _consistent snapshot_ of the database—that is, the transaction sees all the data that was committed in the database at the start of the transaction.
+- The idea is that each transaction reads from a _consistent snapshot_ of the database — that is, the transaction sees all the data that was committed in the database at the start of the transaction.
 - Even if the data is subsequently changed by another transaction, each transaction sees only the old data from that particular point in time.

+Snapshot isolation is a boon for long-running, read-only queries such as backups and analytics.
+- It is very hard to reason about the meaning of a query if the data on which it operates is changing at the same time as the query is executing.
+- When a transaction can see a consistent snapshot of the database, frozen at a particular point in time, it is much easier to understand.

 ### Implementing snapshot isolation

 A key principle of snapshot isolation is _readers never block writers, and writers never block readers_
+- This allows a database to handle long-running read queries on a consistent snapshot at the same time as processing writes normally, without any lock contention between the two.

 Dirty writes are still prevented with Locks.